 A Little Mission – Refresh your Garden for spring so that you can enjoy your outdoor space as much as you would any room in your home.

-Funny isn’t it how you can kid yourself that there can’t be too much to do in order to get the garden into a place ready for entertaining.
-I spent a lot of time in the garden last year but taking a look this last week, I have a “to do” list longer than I had anticipated..
-Mainly because, just like the previous Blogs in this mini series, I was looking with fresh eyes, new ideas and my creating brain started whirring!
+Funny how we convince ourselves there isn’t much to do to get the garden ready for entertaining!
+I spent plenty of time in the garden last year, but revisiting it this week, my “to-do” list turned out longer than expected.
+Like in previous blogs in this mini series, I was seeing things with fresh eyes, and my creative brain started whirring.

 Discovery consists not in seeking new lands but in seeing with new eyes